tasmota/docs/docs/Scripting-Language.md

  `vn` = name of variable to hold button state
  `txt1` = text of ON state of button
  `txt2` = text of OFF state of button
+ if variable name vn begins with an undercore the name specifies a subroutine which is called when pressing the button

 #### Pulldown